shobrook/stackexplain/README.md

 **CLI that explains the output of your last command.**

 Just type `wut` and an LLM will help you understand whatever's in your terminal.
-You'll be surprised how useful this can be.
-It's perfect for:
+You'll be surprised how useful this can be:

-- Understanding stack traces
+- Understand stack traces
-- Deciphering error codes
+- Decipher error codes
-- Fixing incorrect commands
+- Fix incorrect commands
-- Summarizing logs
+- Summarize logs

 ![Demo](./demo.gif)